If you want to know the difference in muscle growth between natural and enhanced bodybuilding, then you’ll want to read this article.

 There’s much controversy on steroids.

 Many bodybuilders claim that steroids don’t benefit muscle growth as much as everyone thinks.
-Others believe that it’s impossible to sport a decent amount of muscle mass without juicing.
+Others believe that it’s impossible to sport a decent amount of muscle tissue without juicing.

 Well, to see how effective steroids truly are, let’s consider a fascinating ten-week study published in The New England Journal of Medicine.